yeti-switch/doc/en/web-interface/cdr/cdr-history.rst

 LegB Remote socket
-    Protocol, Destination IP address and Destinaion Port of initial INVITE request sent by Yeti on legB.
-This field may be empty if no responce received for initial INVITE.
+    Protocol, Destination IP address and Destination Port of initial INVITE request sent by Yeti on legB.
+This field may be empty if no response received for initial INVITE.

 LegB Local socket
     Source IP address and Source Port of initial INVITE request sent by Yeti on legB.
-This field may be empty if no responce received for initial INVITE.
+This field may be empty if no response received for initial INVITE.

 LegB Ruri
     R-URI of initial INVITE request sent by Yeti on legB.